-Notes.....
 The new eight-year senior notes and new ten-year senior notes will bear interest from May 15, 2002 (the date interest will be most recently paid on the original eight year senior notes and ten-year senior notes, respectively).
 Holders of original notes which are accepted for exchange will be deemed to have waived the right to receive any payment in respect of interest on such original notes accrued to the date of issuance of the new notes.
+Original senior discount notes that are accepted for exchange will cease to accrete in principal amount from and after May 15, 2002.

-Conditions to the Exchange Offer The exchange offer is conditioned upon certain customary conditions which we may waive and upon compliance with securities laws.
-Procedures for Tendering Original Notes Each holder of original notes wishing to accept the exchange offer must: complete, sign and date the letter of transmittal, or a facsimile of the letter of transmittal; or - arrange for The Depository Trust Company to transmit certain required information to the exchange agent in connection with a book-entry transfer.
+Conditions to the Exchange Offer.....

+The exchange offer is conditioned upon certain customary conditions which we may waive and upon compliance with securities laws.

+Procedures for Tendering Original Notes.....

+Each holder of original notes wishing to accept the exchange offer must:

+- complete, sign and date the letter of transmittal, or a facsimile of the letter of transmittal; or - arrange for The Depository Trust Company to transmit certain required information to the exchange agent in connection with a book-entry transfer.

 You must mail or otherwise deliver such documentation together with the original notes to the exchange agent.

-Special Procedures for Beneficial Holders If you beneficially own original notes registered in the name of a broker, dealer, commercial bank, trust company or other nominee and you wish to tender your original notes in the exchange offer, you should contact such registered holder promptly and instruct them to tender on your behalf.
+Special Procedures for Beneficial Holders.....

+If you beneficially own original notes registered in the name of a broker, dealer, commercial bank, trust company or other nominee and you wish to tender your original notes in the exchange offer, you should contact such registered holder promptly and instruct them to tender on your behalf.
 If you wish to tender on your own behalf, you must, before completing and executing the letter of transmittal for the exchange offer and delivering your original notes, either arrange to have your original notes registered in your name or obtain a properly completed bond power from the registered holder.
 The transfer of registered ownership may take considerable time.

+Guaranteed Delivery Procedures.....

+You must comply with the applicable procedures for tendering if you wish to tender your original notes and:

+- time will not permit your required documents to reach the exchange agent by the expiration date of the exchange offer; or - you cannot complete the procedure for book-entry transfer on time; or - your original notes are not immediately available.

+Withdrawal Rights.....

-Guaranteed Delivery Vou must comply with the applicable presedures for Procedures You must comply with the applicable procedures for tendering if you wish to tender your original notes and: time will not permit your required documents to reach the exchange agent by the expiration date of the exchange offer; or - you cannot complete the procedure for book-entry transfer on time; or - your original notes are not immediately available.
-Withdrawal Rights You may withdraw your tender of original notes at any time prior to 5:00 p.m., New York City time, on the date the exchange offer expires.
-Failure to Exchange Will Affect You Adversely If you are eligible to participate in the exchange offer and you do not tender your original notes, you will not have further exchange or registration rights and your original notes will continue to be subject to some restrictions on transfer.
+You may withdraw your tender of original notes at any time prior to 5:00 p.m., New York City time, on the date the exchange offer expires.

+Failure to Exchange Will Affect You Adversely.....

+If you are eligible to participate in the exchange offer and you do not tender your original notes, you will not have further exchange or registration rights and your original notes will continue to be subject to some restrictions on transfer.
 Accordingly, the liquidity of the original notes will be adversely affected.
-6

-Material United States Federal Income Tax
+Material United States

+Federal Income Tax

+Considerations.....